Church of St Anne, Shandon

 The Church of St Anne is a Church of Ireland church located in the Shandon district of Cork city in Ireland.
 Built between 1722 and 1726, it is situated on a hill overlooking the River Lee.
-The church tower is a noted landmark and symbol of the city, and the church bells were popularised in a 19th century song.
+The church tower is a noted landmark and symbol of the city, and the church bells were popularised in a 19th-century song.

 History

 The name Shandon comes from the Irish, Sean Dún, meaning "old fort".
-A medieval church dedicated to St. Mary existed close to the site of this fort, and is mentioned in the decretals of Pope Innocent III in 1199 as "St. Mary on the Mountain".
+A medieval church dedicated to St Mary existed close to the site of this fort, and is mentioned in the decretals of Pope Innocent III in 1199 as "St Mary on the Mountain".
 This church stood until the Williamite wars when it was destroyed during the siege of Cork (1690).
-In 1693 this was replaced by a church, also dedicated to St. Mary, and was located at the bottom of Mallow Lane, modern day Shandon Street.
-Due to population growth, it was decided to build anew on this ancient site and so in 1722 the present Church of St. Anne, Shandon was constructed.
+In 1693 this was replaced by a church, also dedicated to St Mary, and was located at the bottom of Mallow Lane, modern day Shandon Street.
+Due to population growth, it was decided to build anew on this ancient site and so in 1722 the present Church of St Anne, Shandon was constructed.

-The church of St. Anne attained full parochial status in 1772, when Rev. Arthur Hyde (great-great-grandfather of Dr. Douglas Hyde) was appointed its first Rector.
+The church of St Anne attained full parochial status in 1772, when Rev. Arthur Hyde (great-great-grandfather of Douglas Hyde) was appointed its first Rector.

 As it was built with two types of stone (red sandstone from the original Shandon Castle which stood nearby, and limestone taken from the derelict Franciscan Abbey which stood on the North Mall), some sources draw a connection between the red and white materials and the colours used to represent the city.
-The distinct colours are recorded in a rhyme collected by 19th century antiquary Thomas Crofton Croker, which he attributes to 18th century Catholic priest and writer Father Arthur O'Leary:
+The distinct colours are recorded in a rhyme collected by 19th-century antiquary Thomas Crofton Croker, which he attributes to 18th-century Catholic priest and writer Father Arthur O'Leary: